 Execution depends on interrupts, timing jitter, and scheduler decisions that cannot be reconstructed after the fact.

-Significant patient safety impact reported in device-related incidentsEscalating recall costs
+Significant patient safety impact in device-related incidentsEscalating recall costs

 Software-driven recalls dominate remediation spend because behaviour cannot be proven definitively.